 Client Referral Tip #4: Client Survey

-After our clients’ signing meeting and review meetings, we send them an automated e-mail survey (unless they don’t have e-mail, in which case the survey is conducted by phone).
-The client is incentivized the take the survey with a small gift (typically a $5 Starbucks card).
-This helps get more surveys back from our clients.
+After our clients’ signing meeting and review meetings, we send them an e-mail survey (unless they don’t have e-mail, in which case the survey is conducted by phone).
+The client is incentivized to take the survey with a small gift (typically a $5 Starbucks card).
+This helps us get more surveys back from our clients.
 Besides asking questions to elicit feedback about the firm’s products, services, and the client’s experience, the survey also asks if they would consider referring others to our law firm (yes or no).
 If the answer is yes, the survey is followed up with a customer service representative call to show the client how easy it is to refer others (which we are getting to soon, I promise!).

 Client Referral Tip #5: Thank You Notes